yalmip/yalmip.github.io/yalmip/commands/sdpvar.md

 sdpvar x y z(1,1) u(2,2) v(2,3,'full','complex')
 ````

 A lot of users seem to get stuck initially on simple things such as defining a diagonal matrix.
-The most important thing to remember when working with YALMIP is that almost all MATLAB operators can be applied also on sdpvar objects.
+The most important thing to remember when working with YALMIP is that **almost all MATLAB operators can be applied also on sdpvar objects**.
 Hence, we create diagonal matrices with

 ````matlab
 X = diag(sdpvar(n,1));